 Colgate Hall (1911)

 The central building on campus is Colgate Hall, built in 1911 to house the entire teaching and living facilities of Colby Academy.
-Reconstructed, altered and enlarged many times, this building constitutes the center of the college.
-Visitors are welcomed to Colgate Hall in the Thornton Living Room.
-Colgate Hall houses the Admissions Office, other administrative offices, classrooms, student computer facilities and a state-of-the-art nursing lab.
-It also houses faculty of the School of Business & Social Sciences, as well as faculty of the School of Arts & Sciences.
-The offices of the Information Technology Department are located on the first floor.
+Reconstructed, altered and enlarged many times, this building is the heart of the campus.
+Visitors are welcomed into Thornton Living Room, just inside the front door.
+Colgate Hall is the main administration building and houses faculty offices and classrooms.
+The Baird Health & Counseling Center is located on Colgate’s third floor.
 The building name honors the Colgate family, whose members were dedicated supporters of the college.
-Susan Colby, who later married James B. Colgate, was the first woman teacher and principal of Colby Academy.
+Susan Colby, who later married James B. Colgate, was the first teacher and principal of Colby Academy.
 Her children, James C. Colgate and Mary Colgate, dedicated the building in 1912.
-The portico facing the college quadrangle was built in 1958, the gift of Mrs. Susan Colgate Cleveland and her sister Mrs. John Sloan, daughters of James C. Colgate.
+The portico facing the college quadrangle was built in 1958, the gift of Mrs. Susan Colgate Cleveland and her sister Mrs. John Sloan, daughters of Susan Colby Colgate and James C. Colgate.

 Curtis L. Ivey Science Center (2004)

-The Curtis L. Ivey Science Center is a two-story, 32,000-square-foot building that houses the houses the faculty of the School of Arts & Sciences.
-As the center for science education, the facility accommodates eight laboratories and six classrooms, with faculty offices and student spaces on both floors.
-A 180-seat auditorium is located on the first floor.
+The Curtis L. Ivey Science Center is a two-story, 32,000-square-foot building that houses the natural sciences.
+The facility accommodates eight laboratories and six classrooms, with faculty offices and student spaces on both floors.
+Clements Hall, a 180-seat auditorium, is located on the first floor.
 The building was named for Curtis L. and Doris Ivey, who contributed a major gift for science education in memory of their children, Curtis Ivey Jr. and Elizabeth Ivey Jurgenson.

 Davidow Center for Art + Design (2017)